pawurb/node-postgres-wiki/FAQ.md

 ### 12. Why does node-postgres come with two bindings?
 One in Javascript and one "native" that uses libpq?
 Which one is fastest and why isn't a single binding enough?

+node-postgres comes with two bindings because I wrote it back before the idea of "do one tiny thing in each module" was a popular idea.
+I initially wrote the pure-javascript bindings.
+People were complaining about adopting them because it wasn't a C binding so it wasn't fast.
+To answer their critique I wrote libpq bindings.
+I placed them in the same module because I could reuse 70% of the tests (all of the integration tests) so I could quickly know when the APIs diverged.

+Last time I checked the native bindings were faster than the pure JavaScript bindings.
+There are performance spots available to both bindings.
+Either binding you use is fast enough to not end up being a significant factor in your application.
+A single binding is enough - either one.
+Personally, I like the pure JavaScript bindings because it's JavaScript all the way down, but they both work equally and have full feature parity due to the extensive overlapping test suite.

 ### 13. What happens to open transactions when `pg.connect`'s `done` is called?

+Nothing.
+You are responsible for calling either `client.query('COMMIT')` or `client.query('ROLLBACK')`  If you call neither and call the `done()` callback the client will be returned to the pool with an open transaction, and I assume _bad things will happen_ in your application.